Digital newspaper technology: Hardware

-PC's
+Personal computers

 A newspaper can be read on a PC, laptop, netbook or tablet PC in an offline version, such as PDF, or as an online edition, using a web browser.
-Many newspapers have websites while some even have online archives such as The New York Times.
+Many newspapers have websites, some of which include online archives such as The New York Times.

 PC

-Although PCs are suitable to read longer texts, the main disadvantage is that a PC is not portable, such as a newspaper.
+Although PCs are suitable to read longer texts, the main disadvantage is that a PC is not portable like a newspaper.

 Netbook

-A netbook is a laptop of limited size with limited performance.
-The number of netbooks exploded in 2008.
+A netbook was a laptop of limited size with limited performance.
+The number of netbooks exploded in 2008 and into the early 2010s.
 The Asus EEE with a 7 inch screen and a Linux operating system was one of the first commercial models.
-Netbook specifications are varied, but most have either Linux or Windows XP as their operating system.
+Netbook specifications were varied, but most had either Linux or Windows XP as their operating system.

-It seems only a matter of time before the netbooks also be equipped with a touchscreen.
-The device will then be much more suitable as a newspaper reader.
-Many of the current netbooks which use Linux or Windows XP are not optimized for use with touchscreens.
-The successor of Windows Vista, Windows 7, will have touchscreen functionality.
-Microsoft will provide a special edition of Windows 7 for netbooks.
+Early netbooks using Linux or Windows XP were not optimized for use with touchscreens, which make a device much more suitable for use as a newspaper reader.
+The successor of Windows Vista, Windows 7, had touchscreen functionality.
+Microsoft provided a special edition of Windows 7 for netbooks.